hackerhouse-opensource/CompMgmtLauncher_DLL_UACBypass/README.md

 Injecting into CompMgtLauncher.exe behaves differently on x64 and x86,
 DLL sideloading maybe most stable with wininet x86.
 You can also use this to persist and sideload via Microsoft.Sharepoint.exe which reads from the OneDrive location.
-To exploit OneDrive, you have to find OneDrive version for path which is a moving target and easily read from host.
+To exploit via OneDrive, you have to find OneDrive version for path which is a moving target but could be enumerated from the host.

 This exploit has been tested against the following product versions: